Ten de Shōwaru Cupid: Gokuraku Junior High

-A student in a different class from Ryuji (竜次) and Maria (聖 まりあ).
-He shares the same birthday as Ryuji (竜次).
+A student in a different class from Ryuji and Maria.
+He shares the same birthday as Ryuji.
 He's the grandson of the Kanekura Group president and the richest student in the school, with a monthly allowance of about 30 million yen.
 He's handsome and holds many qualifications.

 On the other hand, he's a dangerous individual who, on each birthday, targets the most beautiful girl of the year and satisfies his desires (he says he's "returning to his childhood").

-In the story, for his birthday that year, he targeted the highly-regarded Maria (聖 まりあ) and invited her to a party, using a requested art book for Ryuji (竜次) as bait.
-After putting Maria (聖 まりあ) to sleep with a sleeping pill, he tied her to an operating table in the basement in an X-shaped crucifixion.
-With Maria (聖 まりあ) helpless due to lack of magic power, he unilaterally played a perverted doctor game, gradually cutting her dress with a scalpel, tracing and teasing her soft skin with the scalpel while stripping her naked, leaving her with only one pair of panties remaining.
-When Maria (聖 まりあ) showed an angry expression at being toyed with, he fearlessly and teasingly tickled her side.
-This had a tremendous effect, with Maria (聖 まりあ) shaking her head and begging for mercy, exhausting herself.
+In the story, for his birthday that year, he targeted the highly-regarded Maria and invited her to a party, using a requested art book for Ryuji as bait.
+After putting Maria to sleep with a sleeping pill, he tied her to an operating table in the basement in an X-shaped crucifixion.
+With Maria helpless due to lack of magic power, he unilaterally played a perverted doctor game, gradually cutting her dress with a scalpel, tracing and teasing her soft skin with the scalpel while stripping her naked, leaving her with only one pair of panties remaining.
+When Maria showed an angry expression at being toyed with, he fearlessly and teasingly tickled her side.
+This had a tremendous effect, with Maria shaking her head and begging for mercy, exhausting herself.
 After enjoying the tickling, he finally cut one side of her panties, bringing her one step away from complete nakedness and greatly humiliating her.
-However, just as he was about to finish, a drunken and transformed Ryuji (竜次) burst in and knocked him out with one blow.
+However, just as he was about to finish, a drunken and transformed Ryuji burst in and knocked him out with one blow.